Skip to main content

 • Tax free childcare - get up to £2,000 per child and up to £4,000 where the child is disabled.

-• 15 hours childcare for families in England, receiving some additional forms of government support - for children aged 2 years.
+• 15 hours weekly childcare for families in England, receiving some additional forms of government support - for children aged 2 years.

 • Universal Credit Childcare - for working families claiming Universal Credit.